Installation#

 And then install the tools needed to run conda-build

-$ mamba install -y -c conda-forge boa anaconda-client packaging=21 pip-requirements-parser
+$ conda install -y -c conda-forge boa anaconda-client packaging=21 pip-requirements-parser

 Next, we need to create the conda recipe to build the package.
 We do this by